kamiljano/pathFinder/README.md

 # About

-PathFinder scans all IP addresses on the internet to find those that provide content through HTTP/HTTPS protocool under the specified path.
+PathFinder scans all IP addresses on the internet to find those that provide content through HTTP/HTTPS protocol under the specified path.
+Useful if you want to find all git repositories that were accidentally uploaded to HTTP servers

-# Usage

-    node app.js --path /wp-admin

-# Other
+# Debugging

-The command above will send a request to all IPs v4 with the HTTP (ports 80, 8080, 9080) and HTTPS (ports 443, 9443) protocol with the path `/wp-admin` resulting in building a report of all WordPress pages visible to the internet.
+    go run main.go "/.git/HEAD" "refs/heads/master"